ClayJewelry. June 25th, 2025

 This post may contain affiliate links.
 Please see our full Disclosure Policy for details.

-Jamie our guest blogger today, is sharing a beautiful detailed tutorial with pictures to help you make a DIY polymer clay beads necklace for yourself.
 Make polymer clay beads in any shape you like using sharp crafting knife.
-And then complete your jewelry project with the help of needle, thread and a coat of glaze.
+Complete your jewelry project with the help of needle, thread and a coat of glaze.

 clay beads necklace